InvokeAwesome/Aevum/doc/characters/Tsadq (Zack)/character-sketch.md

 But Zack is an idealist, and wrestles with himself a great deal when it comes to optimal long-term decision-making.
-Eve had made herself the absolute prime choice to be his bodyguard, and he was paranoid to a fault about his personal safety, so he weighed his options carefully.
+Eve had made herself the absolute prime choice to be his bodyguard, and he was paranoid to a fault about his personal safety, so he wanted her to be with him all the time.
 (See Eve's doc for how and why she did this.)
+This wouldn't have been so hard if the "optimal candidate" had been a man, but it is completely taboo in their culture to cohabitate with the opposite sex, even in a professional capacity.
+(And, frankly, he was completely infatuated with her.
+How could he not be?)

 He decided that he would remain celibate until he took the throne, and then select her as his bodyguard in a merely professional capacity.
-He was betting that public opinion would shift towards wanting him to just go ahead and marry her, as it would seem almost scandalous to have her around all the time and yet be unmarried.
+He was betting that public opinion would shift towards wanting him to just go ahead and marry her, as it would seem scandalous to have her around all the time and yet be unmarried.

 (It should be noted that celibacy was not yet a canonical discipline in this church, but simply a very well-established custom.
 Long ago, priests would